asyncapi/training/VIDEO_2_SCRIPT.md

 ## Synchronous and asynchronous APIs

-APIs can follow two communication models: whether Synchronous or asynchronous.
+***APIs can follow two communication models: whether Synchronous or asynchronous***.
 Let's see what they consist of and how they differ:

 Synchronous APIs allow the simultaneous exchange of information between two machines.
 It requires the participants to be connected in real-time.